bniedermeyer/CascadiaJS-Discord-Mirror/readme.md

 # CascadiaJS Discord Mirror

-A web component for displaying current activity within a Discord Channel.
+A web component for displaying current activity within a channel in a chat application like Discord or Slack.

 ## About